jhpyle/docassemble/_docs/recipes.md

 remembered and offered as defaults when the [`question`] blocks are encountered again.

+# <a name="repeatable"></a>Repeatable session with defaults

+Here is an example of using the [catchall questions] feature to provide an interview that can ask questions to define arbitrary variables that are referenced in a document.

+{% include demo-side-by-side.html demo="universal-document.yml" %}

+[catchall questions]: {{ site.baseurl }}/docs/fields.html#catchall
 [action]: {{ site.baseurl }}/docs/functions.html#actions
 [`depends on`]: {{ site.baseurl }}/docs/logic.html#depends on
 [`datatype: object_checkboxes`]: {{ site.baseurl }}/docs/fields.html#object_checkboxes